josiahn99/kc1yqn-website/learning_plan/index.md

 ### Initial Objective

-The initial objective is to develop a strong understanding of the material covered on the **Amateur Radio General License** and **Amateur Extra License** exams.
+The initial objective is to develop a strong understanding of the material covered on the General and Amateur Extra exams.

 **Measurable outcomes**